 “His whole family was at the hospital, like 20 people.
 They all went in and saw him.
 Then all of his friends went in and saw him.
 Then I went in had cut his hair off and kept it.
 I played some Queen for him-they were his favorite band.
 The doctors turned everything off, and I just held him really tight and listened to his heart until it stopped.
 It took like 15 minutes.
 God, it’s so wild.
 I can’t believe I went through that.
 When I think about it all, it freaks me out.”

-He was sober for 161 days when he overdosed.
-The heroin dose he overdosed on was extremely small and the Hospital had reported four other heroin over doses that evening Andy was brought to the hospital, so it was definitely a “bad batch” that had hit the streets and wound up in Andy’s arm.
+Sadly, Wood was sober for 161 days when he overdosed and the dose he OD’d on was extremely small.
+The hospital had reported four other heroin OD’s the same evening Andy was brought to the hospital, so it was definitely a “bad batch” that had hit the streets and wound up in Andy’s arm.